Limbic-predominant age-related TDP-43 encephalopathy: Diagnosis

 Detailed patient history focusing on age at onset and nature and rate of decline of cognitive functions, particularly memory loss, is critical.
 Clinicians also assess other cognitive domains and inquire about any changes in behavior or personality that might indicate broader neurological impact.
 Neuropsychologic examinations include testing to assess memory, executive function, language abilities, and other cognitive functions.
 These tests help differentiate LATE from other neurodegenerative diseases based on the presence of primarily amnestic versus multi-domain cognitive impairments.

 MRI of subject with eventual autopsy-proven LATE/LATE-NC.
+AD=Alzheimer's disease.

 MRI scans are used to detect structural changes in the brain.
 In LATE, MRI may reveal severe atrophy in the medial temporal lobe, particularly in the hippocampus and amygdala, which are key areas affected by TDP-43 pathology, and may indicate hippocampal sclerosis.
 Other MRI abnormalities have recently been also observed in association with LATE.

 PET scans can be used to detect amyloid and tau pathologies that are indicative of Alzheimer's disease.
 The absence of these signals may support the diagnosis of LATE by ruling out significant amyloid or tau misfolded proteins in the brain (which would in turn indicate the presence of Alzheimer's disease).
 FDG-PET scans may also be used to predict the presence of an underlying LATE-NC disease.

 Biomarkers for neuronal damage such as tau protein and neurofilaments can be measured in the cerebrospinal fluid and blood.
 A lack of amyloid-beta and tau relative to the degree of cognitive impairment may suggest LATE, if typical Alzheimer's pathology is not present.
 Vigorous efforts are ongoing to identify specific biomarkers for TDP-43 pathology.
 These include potential CSF markers or blood-based biomarkers derived from advanced protein assays, which could specifically indicate the presence of abnormal TDP-43.